 There are several key concepts to transformational learning.
 These concepts are experience, critical reflection, and development (Merriam, Baumgartner, & Caffarella, 2012).
 While all three of these are essential to transformational learning, critical reflection should be of particular importance because experience alone is merely the contact with facts or events.
-In this context, development is merely the growth, elaboration, and perhaps, application of the information being reflected upon.
-The strong theoretical or practical understanding that we seek comes from the critical reflection step (Merriam, Baumgartner, & Caffarella, 2012).
+In this context, development is merely the growth, elaboration, and, perhaps, application of the information being reflected upon.
+The strong theoretical or practical understanding we seek comes from the critical reflection step (Merriam, Baumgartner, & Caffarella, 2012).

 Critical Reflection Explained

-Simple reflection is useful, but it will likely not provide a deep understanding that a leader needs.
+Simple reflection is useful but will likely not provide the deep understanding that a leader needs.
 One might reflect upon an experience or lesson, develop a thought, idea, or opinion due to that experience or lesson, or even contemplate a point, purpose, or subject when faced with an experience or idea.
 This type of reflection is broad and helps us navigate our lives and perhaps develop a general understanding of the world around us.
 Most of us have engaged in this type of basic reflection.

 Critical reflection takes it a step further.
-Critical reflection allows us to establish deeper meaning and understanding about what we have learned and develop further, and strategically use the information being transformed.
+Critical reflection allows us to establish deeper meaning and understanding about what we have learned, develop further, and strategically use the information being transformed.
 It also provides us the opportunity to question and challenge established assumptions and formulate new questions and ideas to explore (Shandomo, 2010).
 The benefits of such reflection are seemingly endless, so it is important to understand what it is and how to engage in it.